Departments and specialised centres

 Strategic research areas

-In 2009, Lund University received strategic research funding of SEK 715 million from the Swedish Government in order to lead and develop world-leading research in nine different areas.
+In 2009, Lund University received strategic research funding from the Swedish Government in order to lead and develop world-leading research in nine different areas.
+The Faculty of Medicine is involved in several of these.

 - MultiPark (Neuroscience) Coordinator: Angela Cenci Nilsson

-- The Nanometer Structure Consortium (Nanoscience and nanotechnology) Coordinated by Heiner Linke from the Faculty of Engineering at Lund University, with participants from other organisations including the Faculty of Medicine
+- The Nanometer Structure Consortium (Nanoscience and nanotechnology) Coordinator: Anders Mikkelsen (the Faculty of Engineering at Lund University) with participants including the Faculty of Medicine

-- Stem Therapy (Stem cells and regenerative medicine) Coordinator: Johan Jakobsson
+- Stem Therapy (Stem cells and regenerative medicine) Coordinator: Malin Parmar

 - BioCARE (Cancer) (2010-2019)